Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Schur -groups

+\end{definition} We view the $c'$-measure of a \SSA group $G$ as the probability with which that group arises as a quotient of $F_{c'}$ when one selects a tuple of relations at random from $X_{c'}^g$.
+Shortly, we will examine the sequence $( \mathrm{Meas}_{c'}(G) )_{c' \geq c} $.

-\begin{example} As an example, let $p=3$ and consider the finite $2$-generated $3$-groups of $3$-class $2$.
-O'Brien's algorithm yields $7$ such groups, of which $3$ are Schur.
-In this case $F/P_2(F)$ has order $3^5$ and we calculate that the set $X_2$ is an elementary abelian subgroup of order $9$.
-Of these $3$ Schur groups, the one of order $27$ - call it $G_1$ - arises when the ordered $2$-tuple taken from $X_2$ generates $X_2$.
+\begin{example} As an example, let $p=3$ and consider the case where $g = 2$ and $c' = c = 2$.
+O'Brien's algorithm yields seven finite $2$-generated $3$-groups of $3$-class $2$, of which three are \SSA groups.
+In this case, $F_2 = F/P_2(F)$ has order $3^5$ and we calculate that the set $X_2$ is an elementary abelian subgroup of order $9$.
+Of these three \SSA groups, the one of order $27$ - call it $G_1$ - arises when the ordered $2$-tuple taken from $X_2$ generates $X_2$.
 This happens for $48$ of the $81$ ordered $2$-tuples.
-Thus $\mathrm{Meas}(G_1) = 16/27$.
+Thus $\mathrm{Meas}_2(G_1) = 16/27$.
+The second group, of order $81$ - call it $G_2$ - arises when the ordered $2$-tuple generates one of the $4$ subgroups of $X_2$ of order $3$.
+Each of these four subgroups is generated by 8 of the $81$ ordered $2$-tuples in $X_2 \times X_2$; hence, $\mathrm{Meas}_2(G_2) = 32/81$.
+The third group, of order $243$ - call it $G_3$ - is $F_2$ itself and arises when both entries in the $2$-tuple are trivial.
+Therefore, $\mathrm{Meas}_2(G_3) = 1/81$.
+Note that $\mathrm{Meas}_3$ of each of these groups is $0$.
+An explanation for this will be given shortly. \end{example}